Prashantrathour/greenmentor/backend/README.md

     port=8080
     mongoURL=<your_mongodb_uri>
     secret=<your_jwt_secret>
+    refreshSecret=<your_jwt_secret>
     ```

 4. Run the application:

     ```bash
-    npm start
+    npm run server
     ```

-    The server will be running at `http://localhost:3000` or the specified port.
+    The server will be running at `http://localhost:8080` or the specified port.

 ## Project Structure